Native-language mapping makes location technology company the first choice for navigation.

 All details (such as spelling and grammar) were then verified before the new data was added to the live maps.

-Our solution succeeded in providing the client with:
+Above all, our solution succeeded in providing the client with:

 - Comprehensive place-of-interest data in users’ own languages.